 - For subsequent State fiscal years, the graded rate will increase or decrease by up to one percent depending on the gap between the increase or decrease in the System's average rate and the previous graded rate. - For subsequent State fiscal years in which the System's average rates are lower than the graded rates, the employer will be required to pay the graded rate.
-Any additional contributions made will first be used to pay off existing amortizations, and then any excess will be deposited into a reserve account and will be used to offset future increases in contribution rates. - [Additional amortization information and/or other programs (i.e. alternate contribution stabilization program) the local government participates in should be included here as well.]
+Any additional contributions made will first be used to pay off existing amortizations, and then any excess will be deposited into a reserve account and will be used to offset future increases in contribution rates. - [Additional amortization information, and/or other programs (i.e., alternate contribution stabilization program) the local government participates in should be included here as well.]

 This law requires participating employers to make payments on a current basis, while amortizing existing unpaid amounts relating to the System's fiscal years when the local employer opts to participate in the program.
-[The total unpaid liability at the end of the fiscal year was \$, of which \$ is reported in the Proprietary Funds and \$ in the Schedule of Non-Current Governmental Liabilities.] • Chapter 105 of the Laws of 2010 of the State of New York authorizes local governments to make available a retirement benefit incentive program with an estimated total cost of \$, of which \$ was charged to expenditures in the Governmental Funds and \$ to expenses in the Proprietary Funds in the current fiscal year.
+[The total unpaid liability at the end of the fiscal year was \$, of which \$ is reported in the Proprietary Funds and \$ in the Schedule of Non-Current Governmental Liabilities.]

+Chapter 105 of the Laws of 2010 of the State of New York authorizes local governments to make available a retirement benefit incentive program with an estimated total cost of \$, of which \$ was charged to expenditures in the Governmental Funds and \$ to expenses in the Proprietary Funds in the current fiscal year.
 The cost of the program will be billed and paid over five years beginning February 1, 2012.

-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions At Month DD, 20XX, the [insert local government name] reported a liability of \$ for its proportionate share of the net pension liability.
+Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions

+At Month DD, 20XX, the [insert local government name] reported a liability of \$ for its proportionate share of the net pension liability.
 The net pension liability was measured as of March 31, 2015, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The [insert local government] 's proportion of the net pension liability was based on a projection of the [insert local government] 's long-term share of contributions to the pension plan relative to the projected contributions of all participating members, actuarially determined.
+The [insert local government]'s proportion of the net pension liability was based on a projection of the [insert local government]'s long-term share of contributions to the pension plan relative to the projected contributions of all participating members, actuarially determined.

 At Month DD, 20XX, the [insert local government]'s proportion was percent, which was an increase of from its proportion measured as Month DD, 20XX.

-For the year ended Month DD, 20XX, the [insert local government] recognized pension expense
+For the year ended Month DD, 20XX, the [insert local government] recognized pension expense of \$.
+At Month DD, 20XX, the [insert local government] reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:

-Deferred Outflows of Resources Deferred Inflows of Resources Differences between expected and actu Changes of Assumptions Net difference between projected and a pension plan investments ctual earnings on Changes in proportion and differences contributions and proportionate share o LG contributions subsequent to the mea asurement date \$reported as deferred outflow government] contributions subsequer of the net pension liability in the year outflows of resources and deferred in pension expense as follows: nt to the measuremended Month DD, ent date will be reco 20XX.
-Other amoun ognized as a reduction ts reported as deferred Year ended [Mor nth Day]: 20XX \$
+Deferred Outflows of Resources Deferred Inflows of Resources of Resources of Resources Differences between expected and actual experience Changes of Assumptions Net difference between projected and actual earnings on pension plan investments Changes in proportion and differences between LG contributions and proportionate share of contributions LG contributions subsequent to the measurement date Total

+\$reported as deferred outflows of resources related to pensions resulting from [insert local government] contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in the year ended Month DD, 20XX.
+Other amounts reported as deferred outflows of resources and deferred inflows of resources related to pensions will be recognized in pension expense as follows:

+Year ended [Month Day]: 20XX \$